Smriti1996/conversational_ai_group_number_103/README.md

 │                                                             │
 │ 🧠 Fine-Tuned Model Response:                             │
 │ ─────────────────────────────                             │
-│ Answer: "PayPal reported total revenue of $29.8 billion    │ │ in 2023, showing strong growth in the digital payments     │ │ sector."                                                   │
+│ Answer: "Apple reported total revenue of $29.8 billion    │ │ in 2023, showing strong growth in the digital payments     │ │ sector."                                                   │
 │                                                             │